LorenFrankLab/spyglass/docs/src/Features/Mixin.md

 - Fetching NWB files
 - Long-distance restrictions.
-- Delete functionality, including permission checks and part/master pairs
+- Permission checks on delete
 - Export logging.
 See [export doc](./Export.md) for more information.
+- Miscellaneous helper functions

 To add this functionality to your own tables, simply inherit from the mixin: